HEC-RAS 2D flow modeling can be used in a variety of different situations:

 The following tools and editing commands are provided within the 2D Flow Area Data dialog box as well as from the Map View.

-- Delete Node
+- Add, Move, and Delete Node

-- Edit Breakline
+- Draw, Edit and Delete Breakline

-- Delete 2D Flow Area Connection
+- Draw, Edit and Delete 2D Flow Area Connection

-- Draw 2D Flow Area Boundary Condition
+- Draw and Delete 2D Flow Area Boundary Condition

-In addition, unlimited Undo and Redo functionality is provided for all mesh editing commands.
+In addition, unlimited undo and redo functionality is provided for all mesh editing commands.